PrincessGod/objTo3d-tiles/README.md

 ```
 node ./bin/obj23dtiles.js -i ./bin/barrel/barrel.obj --tileset
-// Export ./Batchedbarrel folder at same folder which is a tileset.
+// Export ./Batchedbarrel folder at obj folder which is a tileset.
 ```

 * Create a single tileset with `.b3dm` tile and custom tileset options.

 ```
 node ./bin/obj23dtiles.js -i ./bin/barrel/barrel.obj --tileset -p ./bin/barrel/customTilesetOptions.json
-// Export ./Batchedbarrel folder at same folder which is a tileset with custom tileset options.
+// Export ./Batchedbarrel folder at obj folder which is a tileset with custom tileset options.
 ```

 The `customTilesetOptions.json` can have options bellow, and these are fake values, please only add properties you need, other value will be auto calculate through `.obj` file.